The National Center for Rural Road Safety (Rural Safety Center) is hosting a FREE, 1.5-hour online webinar.

 The Improving Rural Road Safety with the Safe System Approach 6-part webinar series will explore how a Safe System Approach (SSA) can be applied to rural areas, discuss strategies rural areas are already using that fit within a SSA, and identify additional SSA techniques that can be applied to improve rural road safety.

 In Part 2 of the series, we will focus on Safe Road Users.

 Additional webinars will include Part 3: Safe Vehicles (August), Part 4: Safe Speeds (September), Part 5: Safe Roads (October), and Part 6: Post-Crash Care (November).

 At the conclusion of this webinar, participants will be able to:

-If this interests you, the registration link is here.
+To register for the webinar, please click here.
 Instructions on accessing the webinar will be sent after your registration is confirmed.